 As Director of Leadership Development, Aidin Carey brings strong background in education reform, starting her work with TFA teaching in NYC, then serving as writing instructor and sixth grade lead at Democracy Prep in Harlem.
 Most recently and for the past five years, Aidin has worked for Uncommon Schools in Brooklyn, first as an Operations Associate, Instructional Leader, and ELA Teacher and then as Director of Operations.
 Aidin has a M.A.T. in Secondary English from RELAY Graduate School of Education and a B.A. in History and Literature from Harvard University.

 As Director of Fellowship Recruitment, Nichole Cox manages all national ground recruitment efforts for The Fellowship.
 She oversees the Managers of Fellowship Recruitment as the entire team works relentlessly to identify the best leaders for BES schools across the country.
 Prior to BES, Nichole was part of a two-person team that launched the Teach Charlotte region of TNTP.
 Before this, she served as Recruitment Director and kindergarten teacher with Teach For America.
 Nichole received an M.Ed. from Arizona State University and a B.A. in English and Communications from James Madison University.

-Tara Deonauth serves as the Data and Performance Analyst at Building Excellent Schools.
+Tara Deonauth serves as Director, Data Analytics at Building Excellent Schools.
 In this capacity, she leads all data collection, analysis, and reporting that informs the organization’s annual publications, fund development, and comparative analytics for Network schools.
 Previously, Tara completed a yearlong fellowship with Match Education in Lawrence, MA, where she led her ninth and tenth grade students to 80% proficiency on the mathematics state assessment.
 Tara received her B.A. in Mathematics and Economics and a Certificate in Jewish Studies from Williams College.

 Coordinator, Fellowship Recruitment